The Inbetweeners Movie: Plot

 Teenage friends Will McKenzie, Simon Cooper, Jay Cartwright, and Neil Sutherland finish their A-levels and prepare to leave Rudge Park Comprehensive.
 Jay's grandfather dies and Simon's girlfriend, Carli, breaks up with him.

-To celebrate finishing school and take Simon and Jay's minds off their grief, the boys take a holiday together to Malia, Crete.
+To celebrate finishing school and to take Simon and Jay's minds off their grief, the boys take a holiday together to Malia, Crete.
 Arriving in Greece and being forced to spend the coach ride with chanting Burnley F.C. supporters, the boys find their accommodation to be a rundown hotel, and venture out to experience Malia's nightlife.
 In the town centre, the boys are tricked into visiting a deserted bar, and meet a group of four girls who are holidaying: Alison, Lucy, Lisa, and Jane.
 Will and Alison bond over their shared humour, Simon tells Lucy all about Carli to her frustration, and Neil and Lisa sit in awkward silence.
 To Jay's annoyance, Jane, the most overweight girl of the group, takes an interest in him.

 While their initial meeting does not go smoothly, and Alison is already in a relationship with a local Greek waiter called Nicos, the girls arrange to meet the boys again at the girls' hotel the following day.
 Simon sees Carli, but is introduced to her new love interest, James, a cocky and arrogant club rep. Carli reveals that she is going to an all-day boat party later in the week, and Simon promises to meet her there.
 Neil reveals he chose Malia after Carli had mentioned she was going.
 Will and Simon return to the hotel while Jay and Neil stay out.

 The next day, Jay wakes up hungover and Neil has slept with an older woman.
 The boys meet the girls at their hotel, but after several mishaps, they are kicked out.
-Jay and Simon get into an argument over Simon's obsession with Carli and they scuffle in the street.
+Jay and Simon get into an argument over Simon's obsession with Carli and they fight in the street.
 Desperate to buy a ticket for the boat party to try to reconcile with Carli, Simon naïvely "sells" all of his clothes to James without receiving payment.
 Jay reveals he had bought four boat party tickets, but tore up Simon and Will's in anger after the fight.
 Jay and Neil go to a club where they encounter James and his friends and unsuccessfully try to befriend them.